 Equity Outcomes Activities and efforts Metrics Decision-making: Racial equity is prioritized in decision-making, resource allocation and across Metro's efforts and activities.
 Support the implementation of the Budget Equity Tool during the FY2022/23 budget process and the Racial Equity Framework, supporting its implementation through training, coaching and ongoing consultation.
-Evaluation of utilization of Budget Equity Tool and tracking equity metrics progress from the year before when tool launched Assess increase in budget allocation dedicated towards equity-related deliverables in each dept. and venue through program or staffing resources Equity-informed employee policy creation: Support the co-creation and development of new Metro employee policies by centering the most marginalized staff in the design and implementation process.
+1) Evaluation of utilization of Budget Equity Tool and tracking equity metrics progress from the year before when tool launched 2) Assess increase in budget allocation dedicated towards equity-related deliverables in each dept. and venue through program or staffing resources Equity-informed employee policy creation: Support the co-creation and development of new Metro employee policies by centering the most marginalized staff in the design and implementation process.
 Strategic collaboration with HR around policy development, innovation and best practices implementation.
 Example policy efforts - Background check policy, Gender Inclusion Policy 1) Establishment of a baseline of employee demographics to set performance measurement to in coming years 2) Establishment of goals for diverse employee recruitment and retention

 Equity Outcomes Activities and efforts Metrics DEI training: Develop a DEI training framework to increase equity literacy across the agency.
 Implement DEI training program with a focus on Supervisors, accessibility for variable hour frontline staff, all staff understanding all staff increasing understanding of DEI comptencies.
-Post evaluation of employee learned competencies tracking participation that can be used in Performance review Employee Resource Groups: Improve retention rates and overall employee experience for marginalized staff through coordinated management of the People of Color, PRIDE and Black ERG's as well as the expansion of new groups.
+1) Post evaluation of employee learned competencies 2) tracking participation that can be used in Performance review Employee Resource Groups: Improve retention rates and overall employee experience for marginalized staff through coordinated management of the People of Color, PRIDE and Black ERG's as well as the expansion of new groups.
 Coordinate monthly gatherings of Black, POC and PRIDE Employee Resource Groups Future metric - Number of BIPOC, LGBTQ and staff with Disabilities promoted or hired into management or leadership positions reflective of the region's existing workforce (would like to tie this also to the Employee census and demographic baseline) Construction Careers: Coordinate regional jurisdictional partners and industry stakeholders to advance and implement the Construction Career Pathways Regional Framework in order to create career pathways for women and BIPOC workers into the construction industry.
-Support partner jurisdiction adoption and implementation of framework growing the number growing the number growing the number growing the number growing the number growing transverse growing the number growing to the number growing toward our regional goals on our projects Civic engagement capacity building: Invest in community-based organizations serving BIPOC communities to grow civic engagement efforts that support the development of new civic leaders, deepen civic participation throughout the region, and shape decisions towards more equitable outcomes.
+Support partner jurisdiction adoption and implementation of framework 1) growing the number of jurisdictions adopting frameworkODOT, Cities of Gresham, Beaverton and Hillsboro 2) Publish regional workforce diversity data and reports to asses our progress in moving toward our regional goals on our projects Civic engagement capacity building: Invest in community-based organizations serving BIPOC communities to grow civic engagement efforts that support the development of new civic leaders, deepen civic participation throughout the region, and shape decisions towards more equitable outcomes.
 Administer civic engagement capacity building grant program.
 Seek opportunities for Metro Councilors to connect with emerging community leaders through CBO's in this cohort.
 Coordination of engagement with Metro departments.
 Metrics for resources for Convenings - 1) Increase grantees knowledge of Metro programs and outcomes 2) Increase Metro staff awareness of emerging best practices and new tools and tactics in engaging BIPOC communities and Youth.
 3) Grantees increasing their awareness of each others' areas of work and foster new collaborations.
 Program metrics - the program has specific performance metrics incorporated into the program and agreements with grantees that can be provided here if needed.